KyryloKozlovskyi/Ionic-Weather-App/README.md

 ```

 ## Usage
 Upon launching the app in your web browser, you will be **prompted** to **allow access to your location**.
-Once permission is granted, the app will display weather information based on your current location.
+Once permission is granted, the app will display weather information based on your current location by default.